KHANGTRAMBOM/KHANGTRAMBOM/README.md

 ## Hi 👋, I'm Trong Khang
 **`Hope I Can Be An AI Engineer`**

 I am currently a recent graduate in Information Technology from An Giang University.
-I used to be passionate about the Java programming language, but life led me to Python.
+I used to be passionate about the Java and C# programming language, but life led me to Python.
 Now, I aspire to become an AI Engineer or...

 <div align="center" style="display: flex; justify-content: center; gap: 10px;">
   <img width="320" height="320" alt="image" src="https://github.com/user-attachments/assets/9f2f3eb9-5ce7-415b-bc2b-b98d59a7b4b0" />